Service360/ServiceBoilerplate/docs/post-mortem/README.md

 significant/customer-impacting failure should be documented here in order for the future maintainers of the service to learn.

+Post mortem file should be named YYYY-MM-DD-<optional additional mnemonics>.md

-Service360 does not analyze or make any assumptions on the contents of this directory.
+Currently Service360 does not parse post-mortems nor it does any assumptions on its contents.

 Though we can recommend to check some sources to get an idea on what good post-mortem means: